-Item Description The project site is located on the northwest quadrant of the intersection of Miller Road Project Location and Farm-to-Market (FM) 2538, in San Antonio ETJ, Bexar County, Texas.
-The Site Location Plan is provided in Appendix A. Based on information provided to us by Lennar, we understand Units 1 and 2 of the Proposed Development subdivision will consist of approximately 92.7 acres of land.
-We understand this subdivision will consist of single-family homes and associated streets.
-This geotechnical engineering study will pertain to the design and construction of the Proposed Construction streets within this subdivision.
-The streets are expected to consist of Local Type A, Local Proposed Construction Type B, and Collector streets designed as per Bexar County and City of San Antonio (COSA) design criteria.
-Pavements The pavements constructed as a part of this project will consist of flexible pavements Favements only.
+Item Description Project Location The project site is located on Santa Clara Road (CR 315) southwest of its' intersection with Lower Seguin Road (CR 318) in Marion ETJ, Guadalupe County, Texas The Site Location Plan is provided in Appendix A. Proposed Development Based on the plat for the Subdivision, we understand Units 2 and 3 of the subdivision will consist of approximately 50 acres of land.
+We understand this subdivision will involve the construction of single-family homes and associated streets.
+Proposed Construction This geotechnical engineering study will pertain to the design and construction of the streets within this subdivision.
+The streets are expected to consist of Local and Collector streets designed as per the City of Marion and Guadalupe County design criteria.
+Pavements The pavements constructed as a part of this project will consist of flexible pavements only.